Yuuhei/diy-driver-bot/README.md

 # Setup
 Install requirements.txt `pip3 install -r requirements.txt`

-Add your token in `config.json`, configure your preferred suffix (yes still using suffix in 2023, f*ck slash commands)
+Add your token in `config.json`.

+Configure your preferred suffix in `suffix` (yes still using suffix in 2023, f*ck slash commands) and status

+Add your preferred bot response channel in `channel_id`.

+Put preferred bot response channel name in `channel_name`

 Run `main.py`

 That's it. test your bot on your server to see if it works.
 (Assuming your bot is already joined your server.)

 # Contribution
 This entire code is WIP, so some major changes can happen.
-Also i'm still noob at coding, please spare me UwU
+Also i'm still noob at coding (specifically python), please spare me UwU

 You can push a driver info in .json file if you want, just follow the `template.json` inside `driver-repo` folder.